 Summary

-So…what does it feel like after reading and going through some of the rude words found in the Japanese language vocabulary?
+So, how does it feel to have read and gone through some of the rude words that can be found in the vocabulary of the Japanese language?

 Most of these words, phrases, and slang can be found in anime and manga.
-Although if you were to ask me, I honestly doubt the actual usage of some words such as ‘doke’ and ‘yatsu’ in everyday conversations.
+Although if you were to ask me, I honestly doubt that some words like “doke” and “yatsu” are actually used in everyday conversation.

-These phrases are rarely used with people you aren’t familiar with, especially in the workplace.
-Though they can be used jokingly, when used in a different manner and with a different tone, it can change the ball game entirely.
-Therefore, be cautious with these terms, phrases, and slang.
+These phrases are rarely used with people you don’t know, especially in the workplace.
+Although they can be used in jest, when used in a different way and with a different tone, it can change the game entirely.
+So be careful with these terms, phrases, and slang.
 Timing and audience are key when using these phrases and words.